render-engine/render-engine/docs/docs/custom_collections.md

 ### Collection Attributes and Methods

-While you can set any of the attributes and override any methods on the Collection object, there are a few exposed specifically for custom collections types.
+While you can set any of the attributes and override any methods on the Collection object, there are a few exposed specifically for custom collection types.

 #### Attributes